 Management is responsible for the other information included in the annual report.
-The other information comprises the introductory, investment, actuarial, and statistical sections but does not include the basic financial statements and our auditor's report thereon.
+The other information comprises the introductory, investment, actuarial, and statistical sections as described in the table of contents but does not include the basic financial statements and our auditor's report thereon.
 Our opinions on the basic financial statements do not cover the other information, and we do not express an opinion or any form of assurance thereon.